You are currently viewing The Is This Course For You Section

 This course was specifically designed FOR SOLO STAGE PERFORMERS IN LARGE VENUES of 150 people or more.

 So instead of listing a bunch of bullets for a wide range of customer types, you list one clear customer that you are serving perfectly.
-This one message could be visually formatted to really pop as the one item – maybe by using a big font or box.
+This one message could be visually formatted to pop as the one item – maybe by using a big font or box.
 The goal is for the customer to get motivated because this course is so right for them that will be inspired to purchase it.

 FAQs